Obituary

 The publisher Maria del Carme Dalmau, receiving the National Culture Award 2021, from the National Council of Culture and the Arts

-BarcelonaWithout the persistence of the publisher Maria Carme Dalmau, we would surely be missing many reference works on the history and heritage of Catalonia today.
-She worked tirelessly, even during the greyness and repression of Francoism, to disseminate and make accessible to the public books that explained the country's past, geography, and traditions.
+BarcelonaWithout the persistence of the editor Maria Carme Dalmau, we would surely be missing many reference works on the history and heritage of Catalonia today.
+She worked a great deal, even during the greyness and repression of Francoism, to publicize and make accessible to the public books that explained the country's past, geography, and traditions.
 And she did so by overcoming very significant legal and economic obstacles.
-She circumvented censorship through a thousand and one stratagems.
-Born in Barcelona in 1930, the publisher died this Thursday at the age of 96.
+She circumvented censorship by devising a thousand and one stratagems.
+Born in Barcelona in 1930, the editor died this Thursday at the age of 96.

-Her career was recognized with various awards.
+Her career was recognized with several awards.
 In 1985, she received the Creu de Sant Jordi, and in 2017, the Premi Isidre de Rabassó d’Identitat Castellera.
-In 2021, at the age of ninety-one, she received the Premi Nacional de Cultura.
-When she received the award, she recalled when the historian Ferran Soldevila visited her father with the idea that "Catalans should read a history article at least once a month."
+In 2021, at ninety-one years old, she received the Premi Nacional de Cultura.
+When she received the award, she recalled when the historian Ferran Soldevila went to see her father with the idea that "Catalans should read a history article at least once a month."
 That was the birth of the emblematic Episodis de la Història.
-Maria Carme Dalmau was the one who traveled to Madrid to obtain the permits to launch a collection of brief, inexpensive, and popular history books about Catalonia that, 65 years later, remains active.
+Maria Carme Dalmau was the one who traveled to Madrid to obtain the permits to start a collection of brief, inexpensive, and popular history books about Catalonia that, 65 years later, is still active.
+A few days ago, Maria Carme was able to hold the last published issue in her hands and never stopped asking about the world of books.

 stats